Plymouth Fringe Festival 2020 Information for Companies and Application Process

 During the festival, most venues will have multiple performances on the same day.
 Therefore shows will have to be able to get in and out within a short change around time.
 Technical rehearsal will usually be 1 hour 30 minutes, and take place on the day of the 1st performance (we may have a few technical rehearsals for local companies earlier if this increases capacity).

 The main performance spaces will have a basic festival rig, a limited number of specials may be available.
 As a result of venue sharing, dressing room space and set storage are limited.

 Each venue will have a house manager and technician however companies are responsible for providing/contracting their own op for the show (the technician will assist in programming the lights but you will need someone who knows the show to run it).
 We will provide contact details for local technicians that companies can contract to run their shows.

 If you are offered performances slots you will be required to provide copy for our brochure and website as well as a high-quality image.
 Companies are not required to provide print but this may help sell tickets for your show.
 As a guide no more than 10 posters and 250 leaflets should be produced.
-We will assist the companies who are not local to Plymouth to distribute these.
+We will assist companies and artists who are not local to Plymouth to distribute these.

 Artist Standby Tickets

 We hope that artists will attend as many of the other shows as possible, as well as workshops.
 Artists will be given a festival pass which entitles them to standby tickets to any shows which are not sold out at the reduced price of £2 immediately prior to the performance.